Facet Joint Injections

 At One Hatfield Hospital in Hertfordshire, we can book you in to see a specialist Orthopaedic or Pain Management Consultant for an initial consultation, usually within 48 hours.

 You can use your private medical insurance or pay for your Facet Joint Injections treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.

 - Private, spacious, en-suite rooms

 - Specialist Physiotherapy and nursing teams